 - Keystone Army (when the Mooks are subject to a fatal Instant-Win Condition)

-- Million Mook March (Mooks displayed in one grand march)
+- Million Mook March (large number of Mooks displayed in one grand march)

 - Mook Chivalry